 Director Nominations.
-The Nominating Committee identifies, reviews and evaluates individuals qualified to become members of IAC's board of directors and recommends candidates to IAC's board of directors.
-While there are no specific requirements for eligibility to serve as a director of IAC, in evaluating candidates, the Nominating Committee will consider (regardless of how the candidate was identified or recommended) whether the professional and personal ethics and values of the candidate are consistent with those of IAC, whether the candidate's experience and expertise would be beneficial to IAC's board of directors, whether the candidate is willing and able to devote the necessary time and energy to the work of IAC's board of directors and whether the candidate is prepared and qualified to represent the best interests of IAC's stockholders.
-While IAC's board of directors does not have a formal diversity policy, the Nominating Committee also considers the overall diversity of the experiences, characteristics, attributes, skills and backgrounds of candidates relative to those of other members of IAC's board of directors and those represented by IAC's board of directors as a whole to ensure that the board has the right mix of skills, expertise and background.
-As contemplated by the board diversity requirements set forth in the Marketplace Rules, certain gender and demographic information for IAC's board of directors is set forth in the following matrix:
+The Nominating Committee identifies, reviews and evaluates individuals qualified to become members of IAC's Board and recommends candidates to IAC's Board.
+While there are no specific requirements for eligibility to serve as a director of IAC, in evaluating candidates, the Nominating Committee will consider (regardless of how the candidate was identified or recommended) whether the professional and personal ethics and values of the candidate are consistent with those of IAC, whether the candidate's experience and expertise would be beneficial to IAC's Board, whether the candidate is willing and able to devote the necessary time and energy to the work of IAC's Board and whether the candidate is prepared and qualified to represent the best interests of IAC's stockholders.
+While IAC's Board does not have a formal diversity policy, the Nominating Committee also considers the overall diversity of the experiences, characteristics, attributes, skills and backgrounds of candidates relative to those of other members of IAC's Board and those represented by IAC's Board as a whole to ensure that the Board has the right mix of skills, expertise and background.
+As contemplated by the board diversity requirements set forth in the Marketplace Rules, certain gender and demographic information for IAC's Board is set forth in the following matrix: